proophsoftware/event-machine/docs/tutorial/part_IV.md

 ```
 You can add some more buildings and play with the queries.
 Try to exchange the `LikeFilter` with a `EqFilter` for example.
 Or see what happens if you pass an empty string as name filter.

+In part VI we get back to the write model and learn how to work with process managers.
+But before we continue,
+we should clean up our code a bit.
+Part V tells you what we can improve.